A supergroup series for knot complements: A supergroup series invariant of plumbed knot complements

-\begin{Rmk} The constant $c$ is finite in contrast to the diverging constant in (2) (cf. Remark 2.4). \end{Rmk} In comparison with (38) in Appendix B, the summation of (38) is over odd integers and there is no chamber structure.
-Furthermore, to the best of author's knowledge, there are no known examples of knots in which (38) contains $q$ independent terms.
-However, we will see in Section 5 that this need not be in case of (27).
+\begin{Rmk} The constant $c$ is finite in contrast to the diverging constant in (2) (cf. Remark 2.4). \end{Rmk} Compared to (38) in Appendix B, the summation in (38) is over odd integers and there is no chamber structure.
+Furthermore, we will see in Section 5.3 that the super $F_K$ of torus knots contains a classical series ($f_{m,n}(K; q) =$ constant for certain $(m,n)$ pairs) as well as $q$-dependent parts.
+To the best of the author's knowledge, there are no known examples of knots in which (38) contains such a classical series.